citypay/citypay-paylink-opencart/README.md

 the payment method, and any applicable sort order for the payment method.
 Additionally, it is necessary to configure order states that are to be used for the purpose of indicating whether a given payment transaction was successful, was declined or otherwise cancelled.

+##Support

+For support, please contact <support@citypay.com>.